List of tunnels in Iceland

-In 1998 the sub-sea Hvalfjörður Tunnel opened, reducing the distance from Reykjavík to the town of Akranes by 60 kilometers and consequently abolishing the ferry service between the two.
+In 1998 the sub-sea Hvalfjörður Tunnel opened, reducing the distance from Reykjavík to the town of Akranes by 60 kilometers and replacing the ferry service between the two.
 The distance between Reykjavík and other destinations on the north side of the fjord Hvalfjörður was reduced by 45 kilometers.
 It was the first tunnel in Iceland to have been financed, built and operated by a private entity and, as such, it was also the first tunnel where tolls were charged.
-The original plan assumed it would take 20 years (until 2018) to pay back the cost of building the tunnel and that the tunnel.
-As per the original plan, the tunnel was turned over to the state on the 30th of September 2018 when the Icelandic Road Administration took over its operation.
-Traffic has proved to be significantly higher than originally projected.
-So high in fact, that the operator of the tunnel has suggested building a new tunnel alongside the current one, since traffic is reaching the threshold mandated by European regulation (10,000 vehicles daily) where traffic in opposing directions is meant to be separated.
+The original plan assumed it would take 20 years (until 2018) to pay back the cost of building the tunnel.
+As per the original plan, the tunnel was turned over to the state on 30 September 2018 when the Icelandic Road Administration took over its operation.
+Traffic has proved to be significantly higher than originally projected: so high in fact, that the operator of the tunnel has suggested building a new tunnel alongside the current one, since traffic is reaching the threshold mandated by European regulation (10,000 vehicles daily) where traffic in opposing directions is meant to be separated.

 Nine tunnels have opened since the beginning of the 21st century.
-In the 2010s, Bolungarvíkurgöng on route 61 in Westfjords between Hnifsdalur and Bolungarvik, replacing the road which was often affected by rockfalls and avalanches, and Héðinsfjarðargöng I and II on route 76 in Northeastern Region between the towns Ólafsfjörður and Siglufjörður, reducing the distance between the towns to 15 km.
+In the 2010s, three tunnels opened: Bolungarvíkurgöng on route 61 in the Westfjords between Hnifsdalur and Bolungarvik, replacing the road which was often affected by rockfalls and avalanches, and Héðinsfjarðargöng I and II on route 76 in the Northeastern Region between the towns of Ólafsfjörður and Siglufjörður, reducing the distance between them to 15 km.